valkey-io/valkey-doc/docs/interact/programmability/lua-api.md

 3) 1) (integer) 3
    1) "Hello World!"

-redis> EVAL "return redis.call('get','foo')" 0
+redis> EVAL "return server.call('get','foo')" 0
 "bar"
 ```

-The last example demonstrates receiving and returning the exact return value of `redis.call()` (or `redis.pcall()`) in Lua as it would be returned if the command had been called directly.
+The last example demonstrates receiving and returning the exact return value of `server.call()` (or `server.pcall()`) in Lua as it would be returned if the command had been called directly.

 The following example shows how floats and arrays that cont nils and keys are handled: